-Compostable trash bags, first and foremost, have to meet certain criteria to be indeed deemed “compostable.”
+Compostable garbage bags have to meet certain criteria to be deemed “compostable.”

-Most commonly, this means meeting the three basic provisions of the ASTM D6400 standard:
+Most often, this means meeting the three basic provisions of the ASTM D6400 standard:

 - The product must experience physical disintegration, to the point that it is not “readily distinguishable” from the finished compost product.